Tatenda takes guard

 The youngest captain in the history of Test cricket is born.
 Tatenda Taibu's rise in international cricket was prodigious.
 He was picked up from Churchill Boys High School, sent off to tour the West Indies in 1999-2000, and quickly became a stand-by for Andy Flower, and later his replacement.
-An excellent wicketkeeper and a doughty batsman, Taibu was pitchforked into the captaincy in April 2004 as Zimbabwe cricket tumbled into chaos, but within 18 months he had been forced into retirement by threats and intimidation.
+An excellent wicketkeeper and a doughty batter, Taibu was pitchforked into the captaincy in April 2004 as Zimbabwe cricket tumbled into chaos, but within 18 months he had been forced into retirement by threats and intimidation.
 After spells in Bangladesh and England, he reappeared in Zimbabwe colours in mid-2007.
 He announced his retirement from international cricket in July 2012 at the age of 29 to focus working for the church.
+Four years later, he returned to the game in an administrative capacity.

 Peter Kirsten, who was born today, was almost 37 by the time he made his Test debut, because of South Africa's omission from the Test arena in the 1970s and 80s.
 His talents were fading by the time he played Test cricket, but he battled doggedly, not least in Adelaide in 1993-94.
 South Africa had to draw to take the series against Australia, but Kirsten's 79 (in 310 minutes) and 42 (in 259) were agonisingly in vain.
 He made his only Test hundred at Headingley in 1994, in his penultimate Test.

 Nasim-ul-Ghani, born today, was the youngest Test cricketer at the time when he made his debut against West Indies, at 16.
-Primarily a left-arm spinner whose main weapon was flight, he could also bowl medium-pace, and he was a versatile batsman too: he opened the batting for Pakistan and also came in at No. 11.
-He came in as a nightwatchman at Lord's in 1962 and struck a century - the first by a Pakistani in England.
+Primarily a left-arm spinner whose main weapon was flight, he could also bowl medium pace, and he was a versatile batter too: he opened the batting for Pakistan and also came in at No. 11.
+At Lord's in 1962 he struck a century - the first by a Pakistani in England - having come in as a nightwatchman .
 He was assistant manager on Pakistan's 1996 tour of England and has since had a spell as a national selector, an ICC development officer in South Asia, and a match referee.

 Birth of Carlisle Best, the Barbadian who began his Test career in true calypso style - his first scoring shot was a hooked six, third ball, off Ian Botham.
 That was in Jamaica in 1985-86, but Best's best came four years later, also against England.
 On his home ground he laced a tremendous 164 in a series-levelling victory.
 That was his zenith: his next four innings, in Pakistan in 1990-91, brought scores of 1, 8, 6 and 4.
 Best was not picked again.